Dear Shareholders,

 In accordance with the provisions of the Act and the Articles of Association of the

-rotation at the 29th e-AGM and being eligible, offered herself for
+rotation at the 30th AGM and being eligible, offered himself for

 re-appointment.